nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/Misc Lancer Stuff/OPS/FIST - 09.02.23.md

 ## Scene 1.1 - Barricade

 They get there, but because of the crash and fire, SSC forces are on alert.
+Combat ensues.

-##
+## Scene 0.2 - Comms tower